-Reversal amounting to P2.08 million pertains to certain fixed assets additions and the related accrual in 2018 which were not further pursued in 2019.
+Reversal amounting to P2.08 million in 2019 pertains to certain fixed assets additions and the related accrual in 2018 which were not further pursued.

-Depreciation and amortization as at December 31, 2019 and 2018 are included under operating expenses in the statement of comprehensive income.
+Depreciation and amortization as at December 31, 2020 and 2019 are included under operating expenses in the statement of comprehensive income.

-The office premises above pertains to the recognized ROU assets arising from lease arrangements (Notes 2 and 27).
+The office premises above pertains to the recognized right-of-use (ROU) assets in 2019 arising from lease arrangements (Note 27).